dankito/RichTextEditor/README.md

 - All commands have a Material Design icon.
 But of course you can give all of them your custom icon.

+## Demo application

+You can download it from [PlayStore](https://play.google.com/store/apps/details?id=net.dankito.richtexteditor.android), can use the [precompiled .apk](res/PlayStore/releases/0001_v1.0_DemoApp-release.apk) or compile the DemoApp project yourself.

 ## Setup